1999 Victorian state election

-The 1999 Victorian state election, held on Saturday, 18 September 1999, was for the 54th Parliament of Victoria.
-It was held in the Australian state of Victoria to elect the 88 members of the state's Legislative Assembly and 22 members of the 44-member Legislative Council.
-The Liberal–National Coalition led by Jeff Kennett and Pat McNamara, which had held majority government since the 1996 election, lost 15 seats and its majority due mainly to a swing against it in rural and regional Victoria.
+The 1999 Victorian state election was held on Saturday 18 September 1999 to elect the 54th Parliament of Victoria.
+All 88 members of the state's Legislative Assembly and 22 members of the 44-member Legislative Council were up for election.
+The Liberal–National Coalition led by Jeff Kennett and Pat McNamara, which had held majority government since the 1992 election, lost 15 seats and its majority due mainly to a swing against it in rural and regional Victoria.

 The Labor Party, led by Steve Bracks, although also not having majority of the seats, took government due to support from three rural independents.
 They decided to back the Labor Party, which gave a working majority in the chamber to a Labor minority government.
 Bracks was sworn in as Premier of Victoria on 20 October 1999.

+Future Premier Jacinta Allan entered parliament at this election.